ByteworksHomeLab/smitchell.github.io/_posts/2021-11-03-how-NOT-to-home-lab.md

 ## Type-2 Hypervisors
 There are many open-source type-2 hypervisors available for your home lab, but they are slower since they run on top of the OS.
 You typically don’t see companies run VirtualBox, a type-2 hypervisor, in production because of its slow performance, but it is well suited for home lab applications.

-Other type-2 hypervisors include VMWare Workstation/Fusion/Player and Microsoft Virtual PC.
+Other type-2 hypervisors include VMware Workstation/Fusion/Player and Microsoft Virtual PC.
 VirtualBox seems to be the most popular, with lots of prebuilt images available online.

 {% include image.html url="/img/post-assets/2021-11-03-how-not-to-home-lab/Type 2 Hypervisor.png" description="Type-2 Hyperviso.png"%}
 ## KVM Hypervisor